MGH-thesis2025/MGH-placement_1090201/README.md

   - "File.SB.pdf" contains all the supplementary tables (with a content list)
   - "File.SC.pdf" contains all the supplementary figures (with a content list)
   - "Main table & figs.pdf" contains all the tables and figures in the main dissertation (with a content list).
+- If you see "Error rendering embedded code Invalid PDF" when accessing the pdf files, please download the pdf files to view.
 - Statistical analyses were performed using R Version 4.4.2 and RStudio Version 2025.05.0+496.